cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

 Copy a wildcard set of files to a directory
     famfs cp [args]/path/to/* <dirpath>

-Arguments
+Arguments:
     -h|-?                         - Print this message
+    -r                            - Recursive
-    -m|--mode <mode> 		- Set mode (as in chmod) to octal value -u|--uid <uid>   		- Specify uid (default is current user's uid) -g|--gid <gid>   		- Specify uid (default is current user's gid) -v|--verbose       		- print debugging output while executing the command -C|--chunksize <size>    	- Size of chunks for interleaved allocation (default=0); non-zero causes interleaved allocation.
+    -t|--threadct <nthreads>      - Number of copy threads -m|--mode <mode>              - Set mode (as in chmod) to octal value -u|--uid <uid>                - Specify uid (default is current user's uid) -g|--gid <gid>                - Specify uid (default is current user's gid) -v|--verbose                  - print debugging output while executing the command Interleaving Arguments:
     -N|--nstrips <n>              - Number of strips to use in interleaved allocations.
-    -B|--nbuckets <n>        	- Number of buckets to divide the device into causes strided allocation within a single device.
+    -B|--nbuckets <n>             - Number of buckets to divide the device into (nstrips && nbuckets) causes strided
+                                    allocation within a single device.
+    -C|--chunksize <size>[kKmMgG] - Size of chunks for interleaved allocation
+                        (default=2M)

-NOTE 1: 'famfs cp' will never overwrite an existing file, which is a side-effect
+NOTE 1: 'famfs cp' will only overwrite an existing file if it the correct size.
+        This makes 'famfs cp' restartable if necessary.
-        of the facts that famfs never does delete, truncate or allocate-on-write NOTE 2: you need this tool to copy a file into a famfs file system, but the standard 'cp' can be used to copy FROM a famfs file system.
+NOTE 2: you need this tool to copy a file into a famfs file system,
-        If you inadvertently copy files into famfs using the standard 'cp' (or other non-famfs tools), the files created will be invalid.
-Any such files can be found using 'famfs check'.
+        but the standard 'cp' can be used to copy FROM a famfs file system.

 ```
 ## famfs creat